Calipers: Outside caliper

-Outside callipers are used to measure the external size of an object.
+Outside calipers are used to measure the external size of an object.

 The same observations and technique apply to this type of caliper, as for the inside caliper.
 With some understanding of their limitations and usage, these instruments can provide a high degree of accuracy and repeatability.
-They are especially useful when measuring over very large distances; consider if the calipers are used to measure a large diameter pipe.
+They are especially useful when measuring over very large distances; consider if the calipers are used to measure a large-diameter pipe.
 A vernier caliper does not have the depth capacity to straddle this large diameter and at the same time reach the outermost points of the pipe's diameter.
-They are made from high carbon steel.
+They are made from high-carbon steel.

 Divider caliper

 In the metalworking field, a divider caliper, popularly called a compass, is used to mark out locations.
 The points are sharpened so that they act as scribers; one leg can then be placed in the dimple created by a center or prick punch and the other leg pivoted so that it scribes a line on the workpiece's surface, thus forming an arc or circle.

+Their namesake use is in dividing a workpiece of arbitrary width into equal-width sections: by "walking" the tool from one end to the other by pivoting it from one point to the next until reaching the other end, then adjusting the gap between the points until the "walk" ends directly on the end point, equal divisions can be easily marked out without any measuring.

 A divider caliper is also used to measure a distance between two points on a map.
 The two caliper ends are brought to the two points whose distance is being measured.
 The caliper's opening is then either measured on a separate ruler and then converted to the actual distance, or measured directly on a scale drawn on the map.
 On a nautical chart the distance is often measured on the latitude scale appearing on the sides of the map: one minute of arc along any great circle, e.g. any longitude meridian, is approximately one nautical mile or 1852 meters.

 Dividers are also used in the medical profession.
 An ECG (also EKG) caliper transfers distance on an electrocardiogram; in conjunction with the appropriate scale, the heart rate can be determined.
 A pocket caliper version was invented by cardiologist Robert A. Mackin.